 Even in times of tragedy – where, far too soon, death has claimed the life of one we love – organ donation offers the possibility to honor someone we love, even extending that love so that someone else might benefit from the goodness that was a vital part of the relationship we shared.
 Through the gift of organ and tissue donation, our love is enlarged, and the circle of our love widened.

 The only problem is that so many of us don't do it.
 We don't sign our donor cards, and we don't give permission for tissues to be taken from our loved ones who have died.
 Granted, it's part of a larger problem; namely, that while nearly 30,000 transplants are performed each year, there are more than 100,000 candidates waiting in line.
-But within our own Jewish community - a community that every one of us knows is intensely committed to values of tzedakah and gemilut hasadim, acts of justice and human compassion - we lag behind nearly every other cultural and religious group in both the signing of donor cards and actual organ donation.
+But within our own Jewish community – a community that every one of us knows is intensely committed to values ofand , acts of justice and human compassion – we lag behind nearly every other cultural and religious group in both the signing of donor cards and actual organ donation.

-According to an article in Moment magazine,2 in the wider community objections to organ donation include "misconceptions that the donating process will [disfigure] a loved one's body" and "an erroneous but persistent belief that the donor's family will be charged for the procedure. [...]
-Others," Moment adds, "are simply unaware of their loved one's desires to become a donor."
+According to a 1995 article in Moment magazine called "All Take and No Give," in the wider community objections to organ donation include "misconceptions that the donating process will [disfigure] a loved one's body" and "an erroneous but persistent belief that the donor's family will be charged for the procedure. "[O]thers," Moment adds, "are simply unaware of their loved one's desires to become a donor."

 As a result, we have stories like this one: An Israeli family flew with their daughter to the United States for a liver transplant.
 While in the air, although she was under constant expert medical care, the girl died.
 The medical team that had been called into duty to provide the girl with a lifesaving transplant later turned to her family and asked if they would now donate her remaining healthy organs to possibly save other lives.
 The family deeply apologized, expressed their concern for the other individuals, but insisted that it's just not permitted under Jewish law.